martypdx/birds-eye-view/README.md

 # Bird's Eye View

 This is a text-based adventure game played entirely through the CLI.
-You play a day in the life of a city crow who's only wish to find a decent meal goes off the rails, and plunges them into the secret world of urban animals both seen and unseen.
+Experience a day in the life of a creative city crow whose only wish is to find a decent meal.

 ## Requirements